kukrimate/cc3/readme.md

 For compatibility with glibc's headers and general ergonomics, the following GNU extensions are supported on top of standard:
-- Statement expressions (used by glibc)
+- Statement expressions (used by glibc and the compiler)
+- Case ranges in switches (used by the compiler itself)
+- Anonymous structs/unions (used by glibc and the compiler)
 - Alternative spelling of inline as __inline (used by glibc)
-- Anonymous structs/unions (used by glibc and the compiler itself)
-- Case ranges in switches (used by the compiler itself)

 # Design